andreapavoni/nodino/README.md

 ## Demo
 You can find a working demo [here](http://nodino.herokuapp.com/).

+**NOTE**: The online demo has a safe-mode that deletes links after 30 minutes, to reduce spam impact.

 ## Installation

 You'll need a working installation of Redis and NodeJS, then: